charleymroberts/vx-website/README.md

 - Header styled into a square background - present on every page so the user knows whose website they're looking at whichever page they first arrive on.

-- Navbar in the top right of the pgae, with the most frequently used pages as the leftmost items, and the contact page in the furthest right position, as per convention.
-Navbar items have underline to show the current page and change of colour on hover to indicate that they are clickable links.
+- Navbar in the top right of the page, with the most frequently used pages as the leftmost items, and the contact page in the furthest right position, as per convention.
+Navbar items display an underline to show the current page and change colour on hover to indicate that they are clickable links.

 - Footer to denote the end of the page, which contains a link to the band's Facebook page.